 - The Football Association and parent County Association shall be given access to The Membership Register on demand.

-- The Club Committee shall consist of the following Club Officers: – Chairperson, Vice Chairperson, Treasurer, Grants Officer, Community Officer, Welfare Officer and Head of Recruitment and all Team Managers/Coaches associated with the Club.
+- The Club Committee shall consist of the following Club Officers: – Chairperson, Vice Chairperson, Treasurers, Grants Officer, Community Officer, Welfare Officer, Head of Recruitment and Team Liason Officers.

 - Each Club Officer and Club Committee Member shall hold office from the date of appointment until the next AGM unless otherwise resolved at a Special General Meeting.
 One person may hold no more than two positions of Club Officer at any one time.
 The Club Committee shall be responsible for the management of all affairs of the Club.
 Decisions of The Club Committee shall be made by a simple majority of those attending the Club Committee meeting.
+The Committees decision shall always be final.
 The quorum for the transaction of business of the Club Committee shall be four.